In year 7 students have 25 lessons a week.

 • Sequences

-• Understand and use algebraic notation
+• Understand and use of algebraic notation

 • Equality and equivalence